 UnitedHealth Group reserves the right to inspect all parts and aspects of its premises for illegal drugs, alcohol or other contraband.
-All employees and visitors may be asked to cooperate in inspections of their persons, work areas and property (such as purses, wallets, toolboxes, lunch boxes, water coolers, thermos bottles, flasks, briefcases, desks, cabinets, lockers or cars) that might conceal illegal drugs, alcohol or other contraband.
+All employees, contractors and visitors may be asked to cooperate in inspections of their persons, work areas and property (such as purses, wallets, toolboxes, lunch boxes, water coolers, thermos bottles, flasks, briefcases, desks, cabinets, lockers or cars) that might conceal illegal drugs, alcohol or other contraband, unless prohibited by applicable law.